thatfellarobin/axon/README.md

 # Axon

 ![Built](img/axon_built.jpg)
+*Axon version 1.0 built with Durock T1 and GMK Bento*

-Axon is a 40% custom through-hole mechanical keyboard, inspired by other keyboards such as [gingham](https://github.com/yiancar/gingham_pcb) and [plaid](https://github.com/hsgw/plaid).
+Axon is a 40% custom mechanical keyboard with through-hole components, inspired by other keyboards such as [gingham](https://github.com/yiancar/gingham_pcb) and [plaid](https://github.com/hsgw/plaid).
+Axon runs on an ATmega328P using VUSB and QMK.

 Notable features include an [HHKB-style](https://happyhackingkb.com/) layout with missing lower corners, and a split spacebar.
 I never use my right thumb to hit spacebar, so the split allows me to use my right thumb to access additional keyboard layers.
 A full write-up can be found [on my website](https://www.robinliu.me/axon).

-Axon runs on an ATmega328P using VUSB and QMK.

 ### Images